patrick-yu-amzn/mcp/src/eks-mcp-server/README.md

         "run",
         "server.py",
         "--allow-write", // Optional parameter if you would like to allow MCP to take mutating actions (i.e. Create/Update/Delete Resource)
-        "--allow-sensitive-data-access", // Optional parameter if you would like to allow MCP to access sensitive data such as logs, events, and Kubernetes Secrets
+        "--allow-sensitive-data-access" // Optional parameter if you would like to allow MCP to access sensitive data such as logs, events, and Kubernetes Secrets
-        "--sse",
-        "--port", "6274"
       ],
       "env": {
         "AWS_PROFILE": "your-aws-profile",